 The only edible part of the tree is the dried sap which makes a fragrant, bitter chewing gum.
 Despite its name the gum is not sweet.
 It’s called Sweet Gum to separate it from a different species altogether, the Black Gum, Nyssa sylvatica, which is extremely sour and bitter.
 In comparison the mildly bitter Sweet Gum is definitely sweeter.
 Dr. Francois Couplan in his book The Encyclopedia of Edible Plants of North America states on page 60 the gum “it has antiseptic qualities.”

 That would be the extent of our interest in the Sweet Gum if it were not for influenza.
 Viruses are little packets of chemicals that can’t reproduce on their own.
 They have RNA not DNA.
 So they need something live to reproduce in.
 Birds, pigs and humans are the preferred hosts.
-You might be surprised to learn that all strains of the flu start out in birds.
+You might be surprised to learn that most strains of the flu start out in birds.
 It usually jumps from bird to pig and from pigs to people.
 It can also be found in whales and seals.
 Sometimes the flu jumps directly from bird to man, resulting in a very strong and often deadly flu.
 That led to finding special treatments.
 Among them is Tamiflu.

 Tamiflu, or chemically said, oseltamivir phosphate, is made from the star anise tree, Illicium verum, a native of China.
 Specifically it is made from the seed pods.
 The prime ingredient is shikimic acid. (she-KEE-mick) A shortage led folks to look elsewhere for shikimic acid, and they found it: In pine needles, and infertile Sweet Gum seeds.
 Sweet Gum bark and leaves have some but the highest concentration is in the infertile seeds.
 The star anise pod is about 7% shikimic acid, the pine needles 3% and the Sweet Gum 1.7% to 3%.
 Interestingly, Sweet Gum tea was an herbal treatment for the flu and the Cherokee made a tea out of the bark.